-V. PARTICIPATION FEES
+PARTICIPATION FEES

 Participation fees are charged for school-sponsored athletics teams to help cover the cost of the facility rentals, officiating fees, league membership, entry fees and basic equipment costs.
-The school's Booster Club also makes available assistance to help cover the participation fees for those in need.
+The school's Booster Club also makes available financial assistance to help cover the participation fees for those in need.
 Such assistance is based solely on need and is handled by the school administration.
-Those in need of assistance for participation fees should contact the Athletics Office.
-Athletes will not be allowed to continue in the sport if participation fees are past due.
+Those in need of assistance for participation fees should contact the Athletics Office or Business Office.
+Athletes will not be allowed to participate in the sport if participation fees are not paid prior to the first day of practice.
 Due dates for sports participation are set by the Geneva Business Office.
 Families will be invoiced and notified of the past due date.
+Refunds due to injury will be determined on a case-by-case basis.

-W. RESOLVING CONFLICTS
+RESOLVING CONFLICTS